Web Design for Schools: Attracting Families and Showcasing Your Mission

 Frequently Asked Questions: School Web Design

 Q1: Should we include detailed program information or keep it high-level?
-Include it but organize clearly.
+Include it but organise clearly.
 High-level overview with links to detailed program pages.
 Prospective families want program details but don't want to read 5,000 words at once.
-Organize as: program overview (200 words), detailed program page (curriculum, schedule, outcomes, contact), video intro (2-3 minutes).
+Organise as: program overview (200 words), detailed program page (curriculum, schedule, outcomes, contact), video intro (2-3 minutes).
 Give them options to learn at their depth.

 Q2: How important is mobile design for school websites?
 Very important.
 65% of parents research schools on mobile phones.
 If your site doesn't work on phones, you lose prospective families during research.
 Mobile-first design is non-negotiable.
 Forms must be simple (especially on mobile).
 Tour requests must be 2-3 taps maximum.